subham-paul/Worldwide-Covid-Data-Analytics-Infections-Vaccination/README.md

 # Worldwide data analysis interrelation between Covid-19 Infections and Vaccination

 ## Introduction
 This is Worldwide Coronavirus Data Analysis application.
-Here I collect data from Kaggle and Worldometer datasets for collecting data.  it’s created by Python programming language.
+Here I collect data from Kaggle and Worldometer datasets for collecting data.
+It’s created by Python programming language.
 Here I also analysis data of many types’ vaccines are available all-over in the world.

 ## Features
 * Data visualization of COVID-19 cases and vaccination data